-To open the hood, first pull the handle inside the vehicle.
-Then go to the front of the vehicle and pull up on the secondary hood release.
-Lift the hood.
+To open the hood, first pull the handle inside the vehicle on the lower left side of the instrument panel.
+Then go to the front of the vehicle and release the secondary hood release.
+Lift the hood, release the hood prop from its retainer and put the hood prop into the slot in the hood.
+You may have a light that comes on when you lift the hood.